Coordination of the ESD working group

 https://www.kreidestaub.net/

-A teacher and a student from OGS Oyten report on the learning concept at IGS Oyten.
+A teacher and a pupil from OGS Oyten discuss the learning approach at IGS Oyten.

 https://www.youtube.com/watch?v=0ZC_38huOSw